SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/apache-opentelemetry.md

 Following are the [Fields](https://help.sumologic.com/docs/manage/fields/) which will be created as part of Apache App install if not already present.

-- **`webengine.cluster.name`** - User configured.Enter a name to uniquely identify your Apache web server cluster.
+- **`webengine.cluster.name`**.
+User configured.Enter a name to uniquely identify your Apache web server cluster.
 This web server cluster name will be shown in the Sumo Logic dashboards.
-- **`webengine.system`** - Has fixed value of **apache**
+- **`webengine.system`**.
+Has fixed value of **apache**
-- **`sumo.datasource`** - Has fixed value of **apache**
+- **`sumo.datasource`**.
+Has fixed value of **apache**
-- **`webengine.node.name`** - Has the value of host name of the machine which is being monitored
+- **`webengine.node.name`**.
+Has the value of host name of the machine which is being monitored

 ## Prerequisites

 The receiver used gets stats from an Apache Web Server instance using the `server-status?auto` endpoint.
 This receiver supports Apache Web Server version 2.4+.

-In order to receive server statistics, you must configure the server's `httpd.conf` file to [enable status support](https://httpd.apache.org/docs/2.4/mod/mod_status.html).
+* **Receive server statistics** by configuring the server's `httpd.conf` file to [enable status support](https://httpd.apache.org/docs/2.4/mod/mod_status.html).
+* **Configure the Apache log files**:

-Configure Apache to log to a local files.
-Before you can configure Sumo Logic to ingest logs, you must configure the logging of access logs and error logs via the instructions described in their [documentation](https://httpd.apache.org/docs/2.4/logs.html).
+   * Configure the logging of access logs and error logs via the instructions described in their [documentation](https://httpd.apache.org/docs/2.4/logs.html).

-To configure the Apache log files, locate your local `httpd.conf` configuration file in the Apache directory.
+   * Locate your local `httpd.conf` configuration file in the Apache directory.
 After determining the location of the conf file, modify the `httpd.conf` configuration file logging parameters if required.

-For access logs, the following directive is to be noted:
+      * For access logs, the following directive is to be noted:
          - CustomLog: access log file path and format (standard common and combined)

-For error logs, following directives are to be noted:
+      * For error logs, following directives are to be noted:
          - ErrorLog: error log file path
          - LogLevel: to control the number of messages logged to the `error_log`

-## Collecting Logs, Metrics & Installing App for Apache
+## Collecting Logs, Metrics, and Installing App for Apache

-Here are the steps for Collecting Logs, metrics, and installing the app:
+Here are the steps for collecting Logs, metrics, and installing the app:

 ### Step 1: Set up Collector